 Regulatory and public concerns are driving major changes in what’s considered the norm in consumer packaging.
 With the increased adoption of the zero-waste movement, consumers are increasingly preferring biodegradable, recyclable, or reusable packaging.
 Any non-essential packaging ingredient is more commonly seen as unnecessary and excessive.

 This puts pressure on manufacturers to change, especially in consumer-facing industries.
-The good thing is that in many companies, packaging elimination projects also offer cost and time savings.
+The good thing is that in many companies, packaging elimination projects offer cost and time savings.
 Consider this: every “thank you” note in the box, every extra bag, and marketing leaflet costs you money and takes up fulfillment time.

 Even small improvements in the manufacturing process can add up to huge material, time, and environmental benefits.
 Take, for example, the Guayaki mate tea company.
 They have recently reduced their annual packaging use by almost 20 tons (44,000 pounds) just by eliminating the overwrap and tea string from its single-use mate bags.